-So what do you do when it breaks?
-First make a call to your local garage door service professional, like us for example.
-Explain the symptoms and in some cases the root cause can be determined.
+First, make a call to a garage door service professional, like us.
+Explain the symptoms.
+In some cases, the root cause can be determined.
 This is where you need to consider a few things.

-Additionally, there may be an underlying cause for the opener to have the issues such as improperly balanced door or spring adjustment.
-Fixing the opener may be worth it should the other issue be repaired at the same time.
+Additionally, there may be an underlying cause for the opener to have the issues.
+For example, improperly balanced door or spring adjustment.
+Fixing the opener may be worth it, if the other issue can be repaired at the same time.

-If your garage door opener needs a checkup or replacement take a look at what we have to offer and if you’d like a quick quote without any hassle give us a call or fill out our easy form.
+If your garage door opener needs a checkup or replacement, take a look at what we have to offer.
+If you’d like a quick quote without any hassle, give us a call or fill out our easy form.